New NASA spaceship's test flight reset for Friday

 Splashdown in the Pacific Ocean is expected about four-and-a-half hours after launch.
 Eventually, NASA plans to use Orion capsules to fly astronauts to and from Mars.

-NASA already has spent more than $9 billion (5.73 billion pounds) developing Orion, which will make a second test flight without crew in about four years.
+NASA already has spent more than $9 billion developing Orion, which will make a second test flight without crew in about four years.
 A third mission, expected around 2021, will include two astronauts on a flight that will send the capsule into a high orbit around the moon.

 Since the end of the Apollo moon program in 1972, the United States and the rest of the space-faring world have flown crews only into orbits that are a few hundred miles from Earth.